abdullahgt/GoodMan/README.md

-# GoodMan
-GUI based game developed using C.
+# GoodMan game developed using C.